Tesla Solar Roof Is Not A Serious Product

 "A lot of the challenges here leveraged some great learning from the Tesla team on validating automotive connectors and volume production processes.
 Tesla is building all these tiles ourselves - we are not outsourcing it.
 We have been able to solve those more complex design problems and hit those price points that you see."

-The connector and wiring distribution challenges should not have been a surprise to anyone with knowledge of BiPV.
+The connector and wiring distribution challenges should not have been a surprise to anyone with knowledge of BIPV.
 Among other challenges, the connectors needed for rooftop installations need to be of higher grade than the connectors used in automobile applications for the following reasons:

 It appears that Mr. Musk and team got to the design part of Solar Roof after the original Solar Roof was announced.
 Note the image below of the Solar Roof tile that was shown in October and compare it to the Solar Roof tile Tesla displayed more recently.